Tewkesbury, Gloucestershire (and environs)

 Nuisance'

 [We have found a similar sign in St Albans.
-And, although not illustrated on this site yet, we learn of another 'Commit no nuisance' sign on the wall of Christ Church Spitalfields in east London – there is more information on that page.]
+This sign is in a polite code: Do not use this palce a s a toilet'.
+Although not illustrated on this site, we learn of another 'Commit no nuisance' sign on the wall of Christ Church Spitalfields in east London – there is more information on that page.

 This imperative command contrasts with another, rather mysterious, sign in this alley high up on the rear wall of the High Street buildings: